Debraheem/pyfortmesa/docs/testing.md

 tests/test_output/tmp_golden_output.txt
 ```

-MESA-backed timing output is not part of the golden baseline because timings and
+MESA timing output is not part of the golden baseline because timings and
 local MESA paths are machine-dependent.